Jane with Professor Aidan Clarke

 I am the Erasmus Smith’s Professor of Modern History (1762) at Trinity College Dublin and Chair of the Irish Research Council.

-Since 2015, I have been chair of the Irish Research Council.
-I am the PI for ‘Shape-ID’, ‘Shaping Interdisciplinary Practices in Europe’, funded by European Commission’s Horizon 2020 programme.
+Whether in small groups or the lecture theatre, I am a passionate teacher with extensive experience of supervising doctoral students and mentoring postdoctoral fellows in History and across the Arts and Humanities.
 I am the author or editor of numerous articles and 13 books.
-I am currently working on a book about ‘Ireland, empire and the early modern world’ which I will give as the Ford Lectures at the University of Oxford (2021).
+I am currently working on a book about ‘Ireland, empire and the early modern world’ and in 2021 this research formed part of my Ford Lectures at the University of Oxford.

 - 2015–21: Chair, Irish Research Council